Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Review on RS Image Retrieval

 \subsubsection{Methods based on mid-level features}

-In contrast with low-level features, mid-level features embed raw descriptors into representative visual vocabulary space and encode feature spatial distribution to capture semantic concepts of RS images.
-Mid-level features are more invariant to differences in appearance caused by changes of scale, rotation or illumination, and they can better represent the complex image textures and structures with more compact feature vectors.
+In contrast with low-level features, mid-level features embed raw descriptors into visual vocabulary space and encode feature spatial distribution to capture semantic concepts.
+Mid-level features are more invariant to changes of scale, rotation or illumination, and they can better represent the complex textures and structures with more compact feature vectors.
 The general pipeline to extract mid-level features is firstly obtaining local image descriptors, such as spectral, texture or local invariant features, and then aggregating them into holistic representations using encode methods, e.g., BoW \cite{Mid-BoW}, FV \cite{Hig-FV}, and VLAD \cite{Mid-VLAD}.

-BoW is a widely used basic encoding method, it employs k-means clustering to construct visual codebook and counts local features into the histogram of codebook.
+BoW \cite{Mid-BoW} is a widely used basic encoding method, it employs k-means clustering to construct visual codebook and counts local features into the histogram of codebook.
 It has been utilized in some RS image retrieval research and has achieved desired results.
 Concretely, \cite{Mid-2013.geographic,Mid-2014.bag,Mid-2015.An.improved} have shown the effectiveness of encoded features compared with local low-level features.

-VLAD is an advanced version of BoW, apart from feature distribution, it additionally counts the distance between local features and cluster centers.
+VLAD \cite{Mid-VLAD} is an advanced version of BoW, apart from feature distribution, it additionally counts the distance between local features and cluster centers.
 VLAD is applied to encode local pattern spectra \cite{Mid-pattern} and obtains high-precision retrieval results on HRRS images \cite{Mid-2016.retrieval}.
 In \cite{Mid-2014.performance}, the experimental results demonstrate that BoW behaves better in calculation speed while VLAD behaves better in indexing accuracy.

-Multi-scale spatial information has also been exploited in feature encoding.
-For instance, spatial pyramid matching based on sparse codes (ScSPM) \cite{Rel-ScSPM} can fuse holistic and local features to enhance the discrimination of mid-level features \cite{Rel-2016.a.three-layered}.
-Except for the above encoding methods, other unsupervised feature learning methods have also been employed to construct features with higher level of semantic information.
+Multi-scale spatial information has also been exploited for feature encoding.
+For instance, spatial pyramid matching based on sparse codes (ScSPM) \cite{Rel-ScSPM} fuses holistic and local features to enhance the discrimination of mid-level features \cite{Rel-2016.a.three-layered}.
+Except for the above methods, other unsupervised feature learning methods have also been employed to construct features with higher level of semantic information.
 Such as auto-encoder \cite{Mid-2015.High-resolution} and hierarchical neural networks \cite{Mid-2016.Content-Based}.